mhbilhartz/Resume-Projects/resume.md

 ## Work Experience
 - **Kids Artistic Gymnastics and Tumbling Coach** — June 2019 to August 2022
-  - Instructed groups of 5–10 children in gymnastics fundamentals.
+  - Instructed groups of 5–10 children, ages 3-12, in artistic gymnastics and tumbling fundamentals.
   - Developed lesson plans tailored to different age groups and skill levels.
   - Built strong communication and leadership skills through mentoring and parent interaction.